macat/micro/README.md

 This is a project for Internal Systems Engineers.
 It intends to capture your programming and system design skills.

-There are 2 micro systems you will need to implement.
+There are 2 micro services you will need to implement.

 ### 1. Geocoding